Message passing and channels

 use std::sync::mpsc; use std::thread; use std::time::Duration; fn main() { let (tx, rx) = mpsc::channel(); let tx2 = tx.clone(); thread::spawn(move || { let vals = vec![String::from("hi"), String::from("hi again")]; for val in vals { tx.send(val).unwrap(); thread::sleep(Duration::from_secs(1)); } }); thread::spawn(move || { let vals = vec![String::from("more"), String::from("messages")]; for val in vals { tx2.send(val).unwrap(); thread::sleep(Duration::from_secs(1)); } }); while let Ok(msg) = rx.recv() { println!("{msg}"); } }

-use std::thread; use crossbeam_channel::unbounded; use crossbeam_channel::RecvError; use crossbeam_channel::TryRecvError; fn main() { // Create a channel of unbounded capacity. let (s1, r1) = unbounded(); // Alternatively, create a channel that can hold at most n messages at // a time. let (s1, r1) = bounded(5); // Senders and receivers can be cloned to use them to multiple // threads. cloning only creates a new handle to the same sending // or receiving side.
+use std::thread; use crossbeam_channel::RecvError; use crossbeam_channel::TryRecvError; use crossbeam_channel::unbounded; fn main() { // Create a channel of unbounded capacity. let (s1, r1) = unbounded(); // Alternatively, create a channel that can hold at most n messages at // a time. let (s1, r1) = bounded(5); // Senders and receivers can be cloned to use them to multiple // threads. cloning only creates a new handle to the same sending // or receiving side.
 It does not create a separate stream of // messages in any way let s2 = s1.clone(); // Send a message into the channel. // Note that the cloned sender is moved into the thread. thread::spawn(move || s2.send("Hi!").unwrap()); // Blocks until receiving the message from the channel. assert_eq!(r1.recv(), Ok("Hi!")); // Try receiving a message without blocking. // The channel is now empty assert_eq!(r1.try_recv(), Err(TryRecvError::Empty)); s1.send("0").unwrap(); // Receive all remaining messages currently in the channel // (non-blocking). let v: Vec<_> = r1.try_iter().collect(); println!("{:?}", v); // When all senders or all receivers associated with a channel get // dropped, the channel becomes disconnected. s1.send("1").unwrap(); drop(s1); // No more messages can be sent... // ERROR s1.send("2").unwrap(); // .. but any remaining messages can still be received. println!("{:?}", r1.iter().collect::<Vec<_>>()); // Note that the call to `collect` would block if the channel were not // disconnected. // There are no more messages in the channel. assert!(r1.is_empty()); // After disconnection, calling `r1.recv()` does not block // Instead, `Err(RecvError)` is returned immediately. assert_eq!(r1.recv(), Err(RecvError)); }

-Example using specialized channels for tickers and timeout
+Example using specialized channels for tickers

-use std::time::Duration; use std::time::Instant; use crossbeam_channel::after; use crossbeam_channel::select; use crossbeam_channel::tick; fn main() { let start = Instant::now(); // channel that delivers messages periodically. let ticker = tick(Duration::from_millis(50)); // channel that delivers a single message after a certain duration of // time. let timeout = after(Duration::from_secs(1)); loop { // `select` wait until any one of the channels becomes ready and // execute it. select! { recv(ticker) -> _ => println!("elapsed: {:?}", start.elapsed()), recv(timeout) -> _ => break, // or use: default(Duration::from_millis(1000)) => break, } } }
+use std::time::Duration; use std::time::Instant; use crossbeam_channel::after; use crossbeam_channel::select; use crossbeam_channel::tick; fn main() { let start = Instant::now(); // Channel that delivers messages periodically. let ticker = tick(Duration::from_millis(50)); // Channel that delivers a single message // after a certain duration of time. let timeout = after(Duration::from_secs(1)); loop { // `select` wait until any one of the channels becomes ready and // execute it. select! { recv(ticker) -> _ => println!("elapsed: {:?}", start.elapsed()), recv(timeout) -> _ => break, // or use: default(Duration::from_millis(1000)) => break, } } }

 See also